-- Each student, by act of registration, obligates himself to conform to all rules and regulations of the University. - Students are expected to conduct themselves along the lines of good citizenship by obeying the laws of the United States, the State of Alabama, the City of Montgomery, and the University.
+- Each student, by act of registration, obligates himself to conform to all rules and regulations of the University. - Students are expected to conduct themselves as good citizens by obeying the laws of the United States, the State of Alabama, the City of Montgomery, and the University.
 Enrollment as a student in no way exempts any person from penalty in case of violation of local, state or national laws.